quicwg/wg-materials/charter/charter.md

-- Maintenance and evolution of the QUIC base specifications that describe its invariants, core transport mechanisms, security and privacy, loss detection and recovery, congestion control, version and extension negotiation, etc.
+- Maintenance and evolution of the QUIC base specifications that describe its invariants, core transport mechanisms, security and privacy, loss detection and recovery, congestion control, version and extension negotiation, etc. This includes the specification of new versions of QUIC, if necessary.

-- Maintenance and evolution of the specifications of existing QUIC extensions, e.g., datagrams, etc.
+- Maintenance and evolution of the specifications of QUIC extensions.

 Maintenance and evolution work needs to be strongly motivated by existing or ongoing production deployments of QUIC at scale, and needs